 High paying green jobs are for people with extensive education in engineering.
 Electric car manufacturing has increased over the past decade and will likely continue to expand.
 Some of the jobs related to manufacturing electric cars pay close to six figures, including chemical engineers, electronics engineers and software developers.
 Most of these workers come from traditional automobile manufacturers.
 Companies that make electric cars can also supply jobs in sister operations that manage charging stations.
 In 2012 California had 500 electric charging stations, exponentially much more than any other state.
 The demand for charging stations development of more efficient energy storage will likely increase.
 Sites like grants4college.com are one of the few that are offering grants for green energy students.

 Solar power was still a small percentage of energy consumed by Americans in 2012.
 But as solar technology has developed rapidly in the last decade, costs of panels have dropped and the technology continues to become more affordable to people.
 The pattern points to continued growth in solar development.
 California leads the nation in supporting the solar revolution.
 Other states paving the way for solar jobs include New Jersey, Massachusetts, Michigan, Ohio and Oregon.

 In the first decade of the new century over one million out of seven million construction workers were involved in green related projects, according to the U.S. Green Building Council.
 Part of the reason green construction is growing is that companies want green retrofitting to lower their energy costs.
 Forestry is another field where green jobs have potential growth.
 The forestry industry works closely with the recycling industry, which seeks coordinators to help collect waste to be recycled.
-Companies like Subway are taking a stance to trying to go green as often times as possible.
+Companies like Apple are taking a stance to trying to go green as often times as possible.